tcgoetz/GarminDB/README.md

 What they can do:
 * Automatically download and import Garmin daily monitoring files (all day heart rate, activity, climb/decend, stress, and intensity minutes) from the user's Garmin Connect "Daily Summary" page.
-* Extract sleep, weight, and resting heart rate data from Garmin Connect and import it into the DB.
+* Extract sleep, weight, and resting heart rate data from Garmin Connect, store ity as JSON files, and import it into the DB.
 * Download and import activity files from Garmin Connect.
 A summary table for all activities and more detailed data for some activity types.
 Lap and record entries for activities.
 * Import Fitbit daily summary CSV files (files with one summary entry per day).
 * Import MS Health daily summary CSV files and MS Health Vault weight export CSV files.
 * Summarizing data into a common DB with tables containing daily summaries, weekly summaries, and monthly summaries.
 * Retain data as JSON files or FIT files so that the DB can be regenerated without connecting to Garmin.

-Once you have your data in the DB, I recomend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) (or [DB Browser for SQLite](https://sqlitebrowser.org/)) for browsing and working with the data.
+Once you have your data in the DB, I recomend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) or [DB Browser for SQLite](https://sqlitebrowser.org/) for browsing and working with the data.

 # Using It